nanvenomous/where-to/readme.md

 ![demo](./.rsrc/where-to.gif)

 ### Do note
-Currently only works for zsh, but pull requests welcome!
+Currently only works for zsh and bash, but pull requests welcome!

 # Dependencies
 for best results install [exa](https://github.com/ogham/exa)